If PD Fails, Think About Home HD

 - Major depression

-And, on a scale of 1-10 (with 10 being high), people on PD rated their overall satisfaction at 8.02.
-Those on standard in-center HD rated theirs at 7.25—significantly lower.5 Why choose a treatment with which people are less satisfied?
+And, on a scale of 1-10 (10 was the best), people on PD had a satisfaction rating 8.02.
+Those on standard in-center HD rated theirs at 7.25—significantly lower.
+5 Why choose a treatment that people are less satisfied with?

 Survival on PD vs. in-center HD

 A look at nine large studies of survival with PD vs. standard in-center HD found that they tend to be about the same.
 Younger people and those who do not have diabetes tend to live longer with PD than with standard HD.
 6

 While those on PD don't seem to fare any worse after switching to in-center HD, 7 why not aim for better ?